 Dogs are given a total of three injections to treat heartworm disease.
 Your dog will also be placed on doxycycline (an antibiotic) and prednisone (steroid) to help with treatment.
 Your dog may be sore in the lower back where the injection was given.
-Adult heartworms live in the blood stream.
+Adult heartworms live in the bloodstream.
 As they begin to die, they dislodge from the blood vessels and move freely within the blood.

 Heartworms can get lodged or stuck in blood vessels which will cause an obstruction.
 This will typically occur in the lungs, causing breathing problems.
 It is very important to keep your dog quiet and calm during the entire treatment.
-You dog needs to be rested for 6-8 weeks after the third and final injection
+Your dog needs to be rested for 6-8 weeks after the third and final injection

 Six months after the third injection, we will test your dog for heartworm disease.
-Hopefully they will be heartworm free, but sometimes dogs can still be infected.
+Hopefully, they will be heartworm-free, but sometimes dogs can still be infected.
 We will discuss with you how to manage that if that happens.

 This is the initial exam performed to determine the overall health of your dog and to determine if your dog will be healthy enough to undergo heartworm treatment.